Andrea Datz Integrative Horsemanship

 During workshops at Restoration Ranch you have the opportunity to work with a herd of horses already versed in this way of interacting with people.
 They give honest feedback and insight you can take home to your own horses.

 'Andrea is a master at helping others learn to communicate more fluidly with horses, whether in the saddle, on the ground, doing liberty work, body work -- you name it.
 The insights she has to offer are truly transformative for the relationship between horses and the humans who love them.'

 My workshops are not your typical clinic.
+Where most clinics focus on how we get our horses to do the things we want, these workshops focus on how we improve ourselves.
 They are unmounted excursions into developing our own skills:

-Beyond Body Language: Focused on expanding our awareness, how to make good use of our senses to guide us in identifying and working with any issues our horses may have.
-Develop practical skills that develop your intuition, your capacity to touch and create movement that is therapeutic in nature.
+Beyond Body Language: Focuses on expanding our awareness, learning to make good use of our senses to guide us, both in identifying and working with any issues our horses may have, but also how to take better care of ourselves.
+Learn practical skills that develop your capacity to resonate, access your intuition, and refine your capacity to touch, and create movement that is therapeutic in nature.

-Tango with Horses: Following the theme of the improvisational, social dance, Argentine Tango.
-We’ll explore how we connect and move together.
+Tango with Horses: Following the theme of the improvisational, social dance, Argentine Tango, we explore how we connect and move together.
 Through unmounted, experiential activities and exercises, learn how to communicate effectively through how you move and carry yourself.
 This is the heart of compassionate horsemanship - we learn to adapt and respond fluidly to the horse's responses to our suggestions.